 On the ninth day of Navratri, Goddess Siddhidhatri is worshipped.
 Purple represents aspirations and hope and thus is chosen as the colour of the day.
 A beautiful purple saree or lehenga choli would be the perfect way to dress up for this day.

 You can either order new dresses online or explore your wardrobe, try combinations of different outfits, play with different styles and colours, and be creative with your class during the festive season.
-Get trendy with these colours this Navratri and rock your look confidently!
+Get trendy with these colours of Navratri and rock your look confidently!